 - Natality in America, Makeover Monday 2017/W33 (Article) (Makeovers)

 - G7 Quarterly GDP Growth, Makeover Monday 2017/W40 (Article) (Makeovers)

-- One of the biggest challenges in learning Tableau is actually not figuring out how to use Tableau to make a chart, but what the names for the different chart types.
+- One of the biggest challenges in learning Tableau is actually not learning how to make a particular chart in Tableau (lots of great instructional blog posts are merely a Google away).
+The big challenge is knowing the common name of the type of chart you want to create.
 To help with this challenge, we will look at two great resources: The Tableau Chart Catalog and The Tableau Financial Times Chart Catalog.

-- Call to Action: Join the Tableau Community and continue your journey using the resources listed below!
+- Call to Action: Join the Tableau Community and continue your journey using the resources listed above!